Audiologist

 Has there ever been a documented case of someone who can hear high pitched electronic noises, ie dog whistles, tuning forks, electronic interference, over human voices?
 Both in person, and over a headset?
 NOT CAPD.
 Respond asap plz.

-Asked by Robert Shields almost 8 years ago
+Asked by Robert Shields about 8 years ago

 I am sorry, but I do not know.

-Asked by Luis over 8 years ago
+Asked by Amelia about 8 years ago

 I am a performing musician with tinnitus.
 I hvaesome hearing loss but was told I do not need hearing aids, HOw can I record and perform without hurting my hearing!
 Wearing ear plugs means I can only hear myself singing in my ears this drives me nuts!

-Asked by Feef over 8 years ago
+Asked by Feef almost 9 years ago

 One could purchase in-ear monitors.
 They can be balanced to allow for better sound recognition without the impact of loud sound.
 As for tinnitus and hearing loss...if you have hearing loss, no matter how big or small, my belief is that hearing aids work.
 It will reduce the growing disconnect between the ear and the brain, allowing for more sound presentation and less chance of growing tinnitus.